ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 If you're an IBM employee, internal IBM projects can be billed to departments in lieu of a personal credit card.
 If you need to use resources beyond the free allotments for IBM employees, create a support ticket.

 ### I can't find or access my toolchain.
-What should I do?
+What can I do?
 {: #faq_find}

 Toolchains are hosted in {{site.data.keyword.Bluemix_notm}} organizations.
 The upgrade process adds all members of the JazzHub project to the toolchain.
 However, unless the owner of the {{site.data.keyword.Bluemix_notm}} organization adds those users to the organization, they cannot see the toolchain.